AssemSaber/YouTube-Stream/README.md

 A Kafka consumer retrieves the streamed data and stores it in a MySQL database for persistence and query capabilities.

 ### **4. Batch Processing**
-Stored data is fetched from the MySQL database in batches to facilitate further processing and analysis, supporting advanced analytics and business intelligence workflows.
+Stored data is fetched from the MySQL database in batches to facilitate further processing and analysis, supporting some analytics.